-1. Stool color
+1. Poops color

 In addition, if the poop is greenish shiny and has a foam texture, it may be a sign that the baby is feeding only in the beginning of the breastfeed, which is composed mainly of water.

-What to do: If the stool develops this color after the second week of life or if the green tone gets stronger, you should see your pediatrician to identify the cause of the problem.
+What to do: If the poop develops this color after the second week of life or if the green tone gets stronger, you should see your pediatrician to identify the cause of the problem.
 If the stool is dry and frothy, you should let the baby dry the entire breast before changing your breast, because only then will it be able to ingest the milk fat and the calories needed to grow healthy.

 They may indicate poor digestion problems due to the lack of bile, a liver-produced liquid that helps digest diet fats and is responsible for the dark color of the stool.

 They can occur due to increased intake of foods such as beets, beans or blackberries.
-However, red stools can also be a sign of blood in the intestinal tract, which can be caused by problems such as intestinal infection, constipation, hemorrhoids or food allergy, and it is necessary to seek the pediatrician opinion.
+However, red stools can also be a sign of blood in the intestinal tract, which can be caused by problems such as intestinal infection, constipation, hemorrhoids or food allergy, and it is necessary to seek the pediatrician's opinion.

 What to do: If the red color is not due to increased intake of dark foods, you should see your doctor right away to identify the presence and cause of intestinal bleeding.